Welcome to Alive and Aware Practice.

 Credit for photos: Derrick Beasley

-Inner-Relationship Focusing is an embodied mindfulness practice that can help with a wide range of issues in your life, including relationships, parenting, family, mental health desires, big or small transitions, cultivating creativity, gaining clarity around questions and a lot more.
+Embodied mindfulness practice that can help with a wide range of issues in your life, including relationships, parenting, family, mental health desires, big or small transitions, cultivating creativity, gaining clarity around questions and a lot more.
 It's a practice that allows you to understand more about what is not yet consciously known and to experience your life more fully.
 Here’s more information about its many benefits.

 A white woman is talking and has her hand over her heart.
 She is seated on a couch and is looking at a Black woman who is seated across from her.